 Unusually bad breath can indicate liver disease or problems in the gut.
 This is often accompanied by vomiting, poor appetite and in the case of liver disease, yellow corneas or gums.

 If plaque is the problem your veterinarian will recommend your dog’s teeth to be cleaned properly.
 This would require your dog to be sedated whilst the vet completes a clean and examination of the mouth.
 Sometimes teeth need to be extracted, and a good examination also gives the vet a chance to investigate if there are any other problems in the mouth such as unwanted growths.

-When bad breath is caused by the wrong food or a food which your dog does not tolerate very well, your vet will be able to advise you on the right type of food.
+When bad breath is caused by the wrong food or food which your dog does not tolerate well, your vet will be able to advise you on the right type of food.
 There are some great foods on the market today which will encourage your furry friend to chew more and better.
 This is crucial when combating bad breath.